contd/resume/resume.md

 *[Roundtower](https://www.roundtower.com/) - March 2019 - September 2019*

 The client support services team needed a desktop support on-site lead for a customer and as a favor to the team lead who is my brother-in-law agreed to contract the position until they found a full time replacement.
-Responsabilities included supporting all aspects of building and maintaining IT equipment and over 300 employees at the client location (CNSI - Rockville, MD).
-Other responsabilities included data center equipment maintinence and monitoring.
+Responsibilities included supporting all aspects of building and maintaining IT equipment and over 300 employees at the client location (CNSI - Rockville, MD).
+Other responsibilities included data center equipment maintenance and monitoring.

 ### Software Engineer